web-aware/recon-scala/README.md

 }
 ```

-When an attribute precedes a value, the value gets appended to the record
+When attributes precedes a value, the value gets appended to the record
-holding the attribute fields.
-The first unkeyed item in a record is known as
+holding the attributes.
+The first unkeyed item in a record is also known as
 the record's _target_.

 ```recon